oscarmeanwell/AdaSparkSubmarine/README.md

 # A Submarine controller written in Ada-SPARK.

 * Uses Preconditions and Postconditions in order to create a safety critical system
-* Compiles at SPARK gold level guaranteeing an absence of run time errors
+* Compiles at SPARK gold level guaranteeing the absence of run time errors
 * Has a console based GUI therefrom you can control the submarine, actions will not complete unless the preconditions are satisifed.

 ### How do I run this? ###